semihsayi/Self-Service-AD/README.md

 API endpoints authenticate with JWT.
 It is configured for JWT authentication with the `/Extensions/AddIdentityExtension` method.
 Some endpoints related to background services require authentication with API key.
 (Example: User export operations, Caching services..) `ApiKey` methods in `/Attributes` directory are ApiKey validation at Controller level.
 (Example: `CacheController,NotificationsController,UserImportsController` ).
 API key definitions are stored in the `appSettings.json` file.
 (Example: NotificationApiKey, UserExportApiKey)

 Localization related settings are defined in `/Core/Helpers/JsonStringLocalizer` and `/Core/Helpers/JsonStringLocalizerFactory` classes.
+Available languages are English(EN) and Turkish(TR).

 The necessary settings for CORS configuration have been added to the `Program.cs` file as middleware with the `/Extensions/AddCorsOptionExtensions` extension method.